 Kae Ishimoto was born into a family of traditional Japanese dancers.
 She began to study jazz dance at age four, and is trained in modern and contemporary dance.

-She has started her dance career since 2002 for a choreographer Akiko Kitamura then became a member of a well-known Japanese contemporary dance company Co.
-Un Yamada.
-She has been worked with many international artists such as Yuri Ng (Hong Kong), dreamthinkspeak (UK), Amareya Theater (Poland) and Japanese companies such as Pappa tarahumara and Toshiki Okada of Chelfitsch.
-Also, she has started Butoh dance under Yukio Waguri and worked with Natsu Nakajima, Yoshito Ohno, Minako Seki and so on.
+She began her dance career in 2002 under choreographer Akiko Kitamura.
+She then joined the Japanese contemporary dance company company Un Yamada.
+She has worked with many international artists including Yuri Ng (Hong Kong), dreamthinkspeak (UK), Amareya Theater (Poland) and Japanese companies such as Pappa Tarahumara and Toshiki Okada of Chelfitsch.
+She was introduced to Butoh by Yukio Waguri and worked with Natsu Nakajima, Yoshito Ohno and Minako Seki.

-Also as the director of a Butoh research group “Perspectives On Hijikata Research Collective (POHRC)”, she has organized intensive workshop and events in Japan and UK in 4 years and has been invited as a Butoh teacher in 12 countries such as Hong Kong, Bali and Mexico City.
+As the director of a Butoh research group “Perspectives on Hijikata Research Collective (POHRC)”, she has organized intensive workshops and events in Japan and UK in 4 years and has been invited to teach workshops in Butoh in 12 countries including Hong Kong, Bali and Mexico City.